reTHINK-project/specs/deployment/readme.md

 ```

-__To test if installation is OK: https://registry.csp.rethink.com/live gives a view of the current status of the registry.__
-___WARNING___

-* The urls of the domain users  are encoded to be able to be sent to the domain registry.
-For apache reverse proxy users the directives _AllowEncodedSlashes On_ AND _ProxyPass_ with _nocanon_.

 #### Messaging node

 This is the core plateform.
 ReTHINK has provided four implementations but only one is necessary to be installed:
 * [VertX](https://github.com/reTHINK-project/dev-msg-node-vertx)
 * [Matrix](https://github.com/reTHINK-project/dev-msg-node-matrix)